 Cold cases like this were more prevalent before the science of DNA and forensic diagnostics were commonly used to solve crimes.
 But even after exhuming decades-old corpses for new DNA testing, the victims in these cold cases remain unidentified; any chance for justice lessening by the day.

 Then again, just because a case is cold, doesn’t mean it’s closed.
 There are many advocates for these victims, especially children, who refuse to give up the search for answers.
-So if you believe to have any information on these cold cases, or who may have been involved in their deaths, please contact the proper authorities.

 Famous Unsolved Cold Cases: The Unknown Man of Somerton Beach